-Following the historic railroad grade, the Byway passes through the Southern Ute Indian Tribe reservation land, whose headquarters and superlative Southern Ute Cultural Center and Museum are located in Ignacio, Colorado.
-The route travels through and near early 19th century Hispanic settlements that pre-date the railroad.
-Beautiful natural landscapes, farming towns and historic settlements punctuate the route.
+Following the historic railroad grade, the Byway passes from Durango, through the Southern Ute Indian Tribe reservation land, whose headquarters and superlative Southern Ute Cultural Center and Museum are located in Ignacio, Colorado.
+The route travels through and near early 19th-century Hispanic settlements that pre-date the railroad.
+Beautiful natural landscapes, farming towns, and historic settlements punctuate the route.

 The Byway skirts the north end of Navajo Lake, a little-known environmental and recreational gem in the Colorado and New Mexico State Parks systems.
 Navajo Lake State Park is often referred to as Colorado’s Lake Powell and is a major recreational, educational and scenic attraction on the Byway.
 Here travelers can recreate and learn about natural history, prehistoric occupation and the complexities of western water development, which included the 1960s rerouting of the D&RG railroad tracks north around the future shoreline of the Navajo Lake reservoir.

 Chimney Rock National Monument is an essential thematic feature of national significance on the Byway.
 The round-trip spur provides access and increased exposure to one of America’s newest National Monuments, designated in September 2012.
 Chimney Rock is a place of unparalleled natural beauty sitting on a high mesa at the southern edge of the San Juan Mountains within the San Juan National Forest.
 Chimney Rock is one of the highest elevation Ancestral Puebloan sites.
 Over 1,000 years ago, this was a place of mystery, a sacred place, and celestial observatory for the Ancestral Puebloans.

 The leg between Juanita and Dulce is not currently advisable / passable in winter or wet weather.
 4 x 4 or high clearance recommended at all times for this portion of the route.